segmentationf4u1t/trae_telemetry_research/README.md

 **Post-Update Metrics (v2.0.2):**
 - Reduced from 33 to ~13 processes
-- Memory usage down to  ~2.5 GB
+- Memory usage down to  ~2.5 GB (Depending on test)